 The Gijón-Laviana highway.
 The Oviedo-Santander highway, both the N-634 and the A-66, from El Berrón and / or through the Tiñana roundabout.
 The road of La Belga, from Pruvia to Noreña.
 The railroad, through FEVE, with the Laviana-Gijón and the Noreña-Oviedo lines.

 5 Km.
 De Siero

-The council became popular in the past because it was a place where there were more than 200 leather artisans, who exported their products inside and outside the region.
-The first documented news about the municipality dates from the late tenth century and refers to the river "Noreña".
-Noreña as a town is mentioned in 1155.
+The council became popular once because it was a town where there were more than 200 leather craftsmen, who exported their products inside and outside the region.
+The first documented news about the municipality dates from the end of the 10th century and refers to the «Noreña» river.
+Noreña as a villa is cited in 1155.

 Establish exactly the origins of this council is almost impossible, although, given its strategic location in the Siero term, where there are Palaeolithic and Castrean sites, it is logical to deduce that their lands also harbored activities of the primitive Astures.
 In La Pasera several megalithic mounds are located.

 The documented history begins at the end of the 13th century when Rodrigo Álvarez de las Asturias, thanks to his influence as main knight in the courts of the monarchs Fernando IV and Alfonso XI, he managed to gather extensive domains and abundant rents with a solar house in the fortress and castle of Noreña, an ideal place from the strategic point of view.